mercredi 24 novembre 2010

 From Duets, with Steve Swallow (1988):

-Romantic Notions #3
+Romantic Notions #3 (Video)

 This is a weird tune.
 It starts with dissonant, awkward chords, followed by some solos over those chords (AABB).
 It's a bit hard to recognize a real theme, there are bits of melody that you hear several times, but I couldn't figure out much more.
 But anyway, it's a great fun to play!